Rowan County License Hearing Guide

 Possible Outcomes

-• Restricted/Hardship License Granted: In some circumstances, the hearing officer may grant a restricted or hardship license, allowing you to drive under certain conditions.
+• Restricted/Hardship License Granted: You may be eligible for a limited driving privilege, allowing you to drive under specific circumstances.

 Hardship/Restricted License in North Carolina

-Even if your license is suspended, you may be eligible for a hardship or restricted license in North Carolina.
+Even with a suspended license, you may be eligible for a restricted driving privilege in North Carolina.
 This allows you to drive for essential purposes, such as work, school, or medical appointments.

-• IID Requirement: Depending on the circumstances, you may be required to install an ignition interlock device (IID) in your vehicle as a condition of obtaining a restricted license.
+• IID Requirement: Depending on the circumstances, the court may require you to install an ignition interlock device (IID) in your vehicle as a condition of the restricted license.

 Getting Your License Back